doanvalerie/pokemini-website/docs/description.md

 ### IR receiver

-An AT\&T IR universal remote control is used to send signals to an IR receiver.
+An AT&T IR universal remote control is used to send signals to an IR receiver.
 We incorporate code from Lab 3 ("IR Remote Control Texting Over a UART Link") to decode signals for identifying specific button presses.
 To reduce the noise from the power source, the IR receiver is connected to a low-pass filter composed of